Bryson-C/C-Anomalies/Templates/template.md

 // `print` Function Now Works For `int3`! :)

 ```
-We Could Either Pray To A Higher Power Someone Implemented The std::ostream operator &nbsp
+We Could Either Pray To A Higher Power Someone Implemented The std::ostream operator &nbsp;

 Alternitavely We Could
 ```C++